raghavmittal2/Data-Viz/README.txt

 2. If you do not have any IDE then use the default OS terminal (cmd/ unix) -Download and extract the repository.
   -open the terminal and navigate to the extracted folder by usind the "cd" command.
-  -After opening the root folder in the terminal, type "venv\Scripts\activate.bat" to activate the virtual environment with installed dependencied.
+  -After opening the root folder in the terminal, type "venv\Scripts\activate.bat" to activate the virtual environment with installed dependencies.
   -(venv) should now be visible at the start of each line.
   -run "python app.py" to execute the code.
   -A localhost link is displayed on the screen.
 Copy and paste this address in a browser to view the visualization.